brianmtreese/briantree.se/_posts/2024/10/2024-10-25-disable-enable-form-control-on-signal-input-change.md

 ---
 layout: post
-title: "The @Input decorator is out... so is ngOnChanges.
-Now what?"
+title: "The @Input Decorator is Out… So Is ngOnChanges.
+Now What?"
 date: "2024-10-25"
 video_id: "jENEpDk45z8"
 categories: